mpetuska/kmdc/README.md

 is also available, which brings in all KMDC modules as transitive dependencies under a single dependency.

 Either approach can be installed by declaring relevant dependencies in your `jsMain` sourceSet.

+Additionally, you need to enable SCSS support.
+This is done by adding required npm dev dependencies to your sourceSet and then enabling them via [`webpack.config.d/scss.js`](gradle/webpack.config.d/scss.js) file.

 ```kotlin
 plugins {